 Dutch Oven Pot Roast with Carrots and Potatoes

-Put your dutch oven on the stove and heat it over high heat 5 to 6 minutes to sear the meat.
-Add the oil and season the meat with salt and pepper on both sides.
+- Put your dutch oven on the stove and heat it over high heat about 5 minutes to sear the meat.
+(Please watch your pot and monitor the heat.
+Your pot may only need 3 minutes or 4.
+Y'all stop trying to burn your houses down because I said 5 minutes) Add the oil and season the meat with salt and pepper on both sides.
 Add it to the pan.
 It should sizzle immediately.

 - Reduce the heat to medium high, and let the meat sear on one side 5 minutes, then flip.
 Add the onions and cook 5 minutes more.